 Packaging materials, shipping name, class of hazard, and UN identification numbers can be found in the Hazardous Materials Table, part 172 of the act.

-Finally, be sure to provide the proper documentation so that your delivery will be successful.
+Finally, be sure to provide the proper documentation so that shipping hazardous materials will be successful.

-ShipHAZ is an SAP-enabled module that is designed to simplify the hazardous materials shipping process.
+ShipHAZ is an SAP-enabled module that is designed to simplify the process of shipping hazardous materials.
 To support your compliance, ShipHAZ generates all required hazardous materials labels, codes, and forms to ensure that the process is easy to navigate and in accordance with the HMTA.

-In a recent example of improper oversight of hazardous materials shipping, a San Francisco company was fined $100,000 and criminally charged when it was discovered that they had failed to declare imports of toxic substances.
+In a recent example of improper oversight of shipping hazardous materials, a San Francisco company was fined $100,000 and criminally charged when it was discovered that they had failed to declare imports of toxic substances.
 The company had instructed its employees to label hazardous substances improperly in order to avoid HTMA requirements.

 Because of its fraudulent documentation, the suspect company lost its CEO, and the case went to criminal court.
 The company was found liable – not only because they did not label their shipments accurately, but they also failed to train their employees as set out in the act.

 The company was allowed to continue doing business, but the outcome could have been much worse.
 They were given a second chance only by merit of the fact that their CEO took full responsibility.
-The company also agreed to retain an independent party to oversee their hazmat compliance for three years.
+The company also agreed to retain an independent party to oversee their hazmat compliance for three years and, therefore, continued shipping hazardous materials.

 All hazardous materials handlers must be up to date with current laws and regulations.
 This means anyone who loads, unloads, handles, packs, or preps for shipment, and anyone who operates a vehicle that transports hazardous materials should be certified in 49 CFR, which is title 49 of the Code of Federal Regulations.